 Here are the steps that occur in the operating room.
-A Bier block usually takes about one hour.
+A Bier block usually takes about 90 minutes.

 - The doctor will put a cuff on the upper part of the limb.